ecodistricthamptonroads/EcoDistricts-Hampton-Roads/README.md

 1. Navigate to https://github.com/wzheng67/EcoDistricts-Hampton-Roads
 2. Download Zip  by clicking on the 'Clone or Download' button and then click 'Download ZIP'
+3. Navigate to the directory that you want to create the folder unzip the downloaded file
+4. Enter the directory (cd EcoDistricts-Hampton-Roads)

 ## Build Instructions

 ### Production (on Local Machine)

-Enter 'npm run build'
+Enter 'npm run build' in terminal

 ### Development (on Local Machine)

-To run frontend only, enter 'npm run frontend'
+To run frontend only, enter 'npm run frontend' in terminal

-To run backend only, enter 'npm run backend'
+To run backend only, enter 'npm run backend' in terminal

-To run both, enter 'npm run dev'
+To run both, enter 'npm run dev' in terminal

 ## Updating Software